RANGE: Retrieval Augmented Neural Fields for Multi-Resolution Geo-Embeddings: Experiments and Results

 \subsection{Quantitative Evaluation on Downstream Tasks}

 We evaluate the efficacy of RANGE and RANGE$^+$ embeddings on a wide variety of downstream applications.
 We create our database using the SatCLIP~\cite{klemmer2023satclip} dataset with 82k locations.
 For RANGE$^+$, we set $\beta$ to $0.5$.
-We choose 3 classification tasks and 4 regression tasks for this experiment that are used by prior work~\cite{klemmer2023satclip}.
+We choose 3 classification tasks and 4 regression tasks for this experiment as used by prior work~\cite{klemmer2023satclip}.
 The classification tasks are biome classification~\cite{dinerstein2017ecoregion}, ecoregion classification~\cite{dinerstein2017ecoregion}, and country classification~\cite{klemmer2023satclip}.
 The regression tasks are air temperature prediction~\cite{Hooker_Duveiller_Cescatti_2018}, elevation prediction~\cite{rolf2021generalizable}, population density prediction~\cite{rolf2021generalizable}, and housing price prediction~\cite{pace1997sparse}.
+Results on climate data from ERA5 are shown in Section~\ref{sec:era5} of the supplementary material.
 The objective is to learn a linear predictive model that solves the underlying task.
 For fairness, we use the same hyperparameters for all tasks, i.e., the same $\tau$ and $\beta$ parameters for each task.
 The details of the hyperparameters are listed in the supplementary material.
 We compare our method with state-of-the-art parametric~\cite{klemmer2023satclip, vivanco2024geoclip, cole2023spatial, mai2023csp, mai2023sphere2vec} and non-parametric~\cite{Aodha_2019_ICCV,gaolearning} representations.
 The results of this experiment are shown in Table~\ref{table:main}.